-If there isn’t enough saliva, there can be an increase in plaque in the mouth as well as thrush and mouth sores.
+If there isn’t enough saliva, plaque in the mouth as well as thrush and mouth sores can develop.

-If you notice the problem only at night, the cause might be a nasal obstruction that forces you to breathe through your mouth only.
+If you only notice dry mouth at night, the cause might be a nasal obstruction that forces you to breathe through your mouth only.